There are many types of colleges. Consider them all and choose the type that's the best fit for your personality, learning style, and situation.

 Private colleges are generally more expensive, but tend to be smaller and may offer more personal attention.
 There are many types of private colleges including women’s colleges, men’s colleges, religious colleges and military colleges.

 Don’t exclude more expensive colleges from your list.
-There are many grants and scholarships available.
+They often have many grants and scholarships available.

 Clinical Laboratory Technician